Prasadayus/Fraud-Detection-Using-ML/README.md

 # Fraud Detection Using Machine Learning

 A comprehensive project demonstrating the end-to-end process of building a **real-time fraud detection system** using Python, advanced analytics, and machine learning.
-This project is designed to showcase my ability to solve complex business problems with data, structured thinking, and actionable insights—skills directly aligned with the Business Analyst 1 role at Meesho.
+This project is designed to showcase my ability to solve complex business problems with data
 ---

 ## Dataset Overview